Improving retention for work-life balance tracking app

 1 - Data-driven decision making

-Leveraging in-app behavior metrics and tracking user drop-off rates helped me recognize the power of data-driven decision making.
-The combination of this quantitative data with qualitative user feedback allowed us to identify key issues, prioritize design improvements, and measure the impact of the implemented changes.
+Leveraging in-app behavior metrics and tracking user drop-off rates were a great asset in this project.
+They helped me identify key issues, prioritize improvements, and measure (and communicate) the impact of the implemented changes.

 It's crucial not to underestimate the importance of a good first impression.
 Even a small change in how users perceive an app can have a significant impact on their engagement and retention.